maidsafe/rfcs/proposed/Launcher-Service-Documentation.md

             "name": String,
             "modification_time_sec": Integer, // Number of sec after beginning of epoch.
             "modification_time_nsec": Integer, // Number of nano-sec offset from modification_time_sec.
+            "content": {
+                // The following fields are mandatory should `content` field be present.
+                "offset": Integer, // Offset in bytes to start writing from.
+Will be an error if out
+                                   // of bounds.
+E.g. 0
+                "bytes": [ uint8 ... ]
+            },
             "user_metadata": [ uint8 ... ]
         }
     }